in28minutes/in28minutes.github.io/_posts/2017-07-05-introduction-to-jpa-with-spring-boot.md

 }
 ```
 Important things to note:
- - @Autowired private UserRepository userRepository: Auto wiring the user repository.
+ - @Autowired private UserRepository userRepository: The user repository is autowired.
- - Rest of the stuff is straight forward.
+ - The rest of the stuff is straight-forward.

 ### H2 Console
 We will enable h2 console in /src/main/resources/application.properties